 - Exercise and relaxation techniques

-Endometriosis can lead to problems getting pregnant (infertility).
-Not all women, especially those with mild endometriosis, will have infertility.
-Laparoscopy to remove scarring related to the condition may help improve your chances of becoming pregnant.
-If it does not, fertility treatments should be considered.
+Endometriosis can lead to problems getting pregnant.
+However, most women with mild symptoms can still get pregnant.
+Laparoscopy to remove growths and scar tissue may help improve your chances of becoming pregnant.
+If it does not, you may want to consider fertility treatments.

 Other complications of endometriosis include:

-- Long-term (chronic) pelvic pain that interferes with social and work activities
+- Long-term pelvic pain that interferes with social and work activities

-Very rarely, cancer may develop in the areas of endometriosis after menopause.
+Very rarely, cancer may develop in the areas of tissue growth after menopause.